Standard Chartered procures Digital Signature from Nepal Certifying Company Pvt. Ltd

 Nepal Certifying Company (NCC) penned a deal to deliver Digital Signature and Certificate (DSC) to Standard Chartered Bank Limited making it the first commercial bank in Nepal to use the Digital Signature and Certificate (DSC).
 Standard Chartered Nepal is scheduled to implement DSC in phases for authentication of communication/documents originating from its client’s, the scope of which will depend on the regulatory provisions.

 This agreement will draw Standard Chartered Nepal closer to its Digitization agenda as it helps eliminate manual interventions in improving client experience.
-Availability & usage of DSC is also expected to reduce the risk of repudiation as it allows the Bank to accept transaction & other related documents from clients through electronic medium.
+Availability & usage of DSC is also expected to reduce the risk of repudiation as it allows the Bank to accept transaction & other related documents from clients through an electronic medium.

 Nepal Certifying Company has been managing the Digital Signature and Certificate (DSC) issued by Radiant Info Tech Nepal Pvt.
 Ltd., the Issuing Certifying Authority (CA) in Nepal.
 It has been working to implement Digital Signature and Certificate (DSC) all over the country and replacing papered activities.